 “I believe firmly that bullies need to be called out and when we don’t call them out, we give them opportunities to harm others,” said Salt Lake County Councilwoman Aimee Winder-Newton.

-Governor Spencer Cox and his team have condemned both the letter itself and Miller and Robinson’s alleged sexual misconduct.
+Gov. Spencer Cox and his team have condemned both the letter itself and any alleged sexual allegations against Robinson.